Jain131102/Multilingual-Dictionary-App/README.md

 The Multilingual Dictionary App is a powerful tool for language learners and anyone interested in understanding words in various languages.
 By leveraging OpenAI's capabilities, it provides quick and accurate definitions, enhancing communication across language barriers.

+## License

+This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).